Skip to main content

 Master's programs can range from 30-60 credits, though exact credit requirements can vary between programs.

 In addition to regular coursework, some master’s degree programs may require an internship, clinical fieldwork or other hands-on learning activities.
-A capstone project that uses all the learning within a program to solve a real-world problem may also be a requirement toward earning your degree.
+A capstone project that uses all of the learning within a program to solve a real-world problem may also be a requirement for earning your degree.

 How fast you complete a master’s degree depends on the program you’re enrolled in and the time available in your schedule.

-Earning a master’s degree online can help you earn your degree faster, allowing you to keep learning even during the summer and winter holiday season when on campus classes are typically not in session.
+Earning a master’s degree online can help you earn your degree faster, allowing you to keep learning even during the summer and winter holiday seasons when on-campus classes are typically not in session.

 You may be able to complete an online master’s degree program in as little as 15 months.
-But if you're balancing work and family responsibilities, you may need to take fewer courses each term or even take a term off, and it may take longer to earn your degree, said Dominguez.
+But if you're balancing work and family responsibilities, you may need to take fewer courses each term or even take a term off, and it may take longer to earn your degree, Dominguez said.

 The cost of a master’s degree varies based on the specific program you enroll in, the textbooks and other materials required for your courses and the tuition rates of your university.